 RejsRejsRejs often appear as experts in various media.
 In this press room you can find more about our PR and press releases.
-Do you want to use RejsRejsRejs in an article or feature, you are very welcome to contact Jacob Gowland Jorgensen or Jens Skovgaard Andersen of email@example.com.
+Do you want to use RejsRejsRejs in an article or feature, you are very welcome to contact Jacob Gowland Jørgensen or Jens Skovgaard Andersen of firstname.lastname@example.org.

 Read more about Jacob, Jens and RejsRejsRejs here

 Editor-in-chief Jens Andersen is in the Radio4 studio in the program Klimatosset as a travel expert.
 Here he talks about sustainable travel and gives tips on how to travel more responsibly.

 Director Jacob tells the local magazine Mit Østerbro Jørgensen about why he loves to travel, and then he gives his five best travel tips for his favorite country: Argentina.

 RejsRejsRejs has become Denmark's largest online travel magazine with more than 365.000 visitors every month.
 At CBS - CSE you can read about RejsRejsRejs'entrepreneurial history.

 COVID-19 affects everyone, and the travel industry is one of the industries hardest hit.
 Use the quarantine to be inspired for new journeys and make plans for where you are going when we get out on the other side.
 Dream now, book soon - and travel later.